teremterem/litellm-server-boilerplate/docs/maintainers/CONVERT_TO_BOILERPLATE.md

       librechat/
     ```

-29. **Navigate to the Packages tab in GitHub and visually inspect that both images are published normally with proper version tags.**
+29. **NAVIGATE to the Packages tab in GitHub and visually inspect that both images are published normally with proper version tags.**

 30. Modify `librechat/docker-compose.override.yml` according to instruction in its own comments so it uses the published `litellm-server-yoda` and `librechat-yoda` images instead of your local source files: